http://2025-12-01t1420z.cam

 2022

+Concept, design, and orchestration of a hybrid exhibition for MOS Architects held at Princeton School of Architecture, produced in collaboration with Michael Meredith and Alex Lin.
 Much like the MOS office, this exhibition communicates with you via text message.
 Upon "entering" in-person or remotely, visitors can text an automated SMS system using the exhibition title number to read curatorial statements, object descriptions, and maps to navigate through the space.
 To navigate, the system provides a map with location markers that visitors can text to move, almost like a video game, and then receive an updated “You are here” map, with accompanying photographs of the exhibition room from that physical position.
+Art direction by Studio Lin.
+Photography by Michael Vahrenwald.